qixuxiang/bazel_tf_op/README.md

 # bazel_nvcc
 ```
-use nvcc compiler and tensorflow  in bazel
+add a custom tensorflow op in bazel
 ```
 # how to build
 ```